Alkalinity Adjustment Calculator

 What happens if total alkalinity is too high?

 If total alkalinity is too high (above 120 ppm), it can make it difficult to adjust the pH, causing it to remain consistently high.
 This can lead to cloudy water, scale formation on pool surfaces and equipment (especially heaters), and reduced sanitizer efficiency, requiring more chlorine to achieve the same sanitizing effect.
-High TA can be lowered using a pH decreaser like muriatic acid, but this should be done carefully.
+High TA can be lowered using a pH decreaser like muriatic acid, but this should be done carefully and in small increments.